 We do not want the cost of the programs to inhibit participation.
 Scholarship funds are available.
 If you are unable to pay the fees for these programs, please contact Kristen Kraus of the Faith Formation Team (email@example.com).

 Registration is open from July 15- August 31, 2018.
-Please check back to register your child after July 15, click the link below to register!
+On or after July 15, click the link below to register!

 For more information or with questions about the registration process, please contact the Kristen Kraus of the Faith Formation Team at 303.756.3083 or firstname.lastname@example.org.